mars0i/lescent/README.md

 ### Things to try:

-Click on the "Open in a new window." link, and experiment with the buttons at the bottom.
+Click on the "Open in a new window" link, and experiment with the buttons at the bottom.

 (The print button is useful for generating PDF diagrams if your